wangchning/vocabulary/Vocabulary.md

 - If you are wrong then, a fortiori, so am I.
 - If he can afford a luxury yacht, then a fortiori he can afford to pay his debts.

+### Accordingly
+* If you learn that your so-called best friend is spreading nasty rumors about you, *act accordingly* and stop being her friend.
+* You were hungry, accordingly you ate.

 ### acknowledgment
 If you look at the acknowledgements section of a book, it tells you who helped the author: writers give acknowledgment to editors, agents, friends, family, teachers, people they interviewed, and anyone else who helped them while writting.